pldiiw/1arc/doc/design/engine.md

 This gives us the base of our CHIP-8 environment, but it is still quite empty.
 The next part of our engine should enables us to modify this new environment into one that is ready to execute instructions.

+_Note:_ In the original implementation of the CHIP-8 language, everything was stored in the engine's memory, including the registers, the stack, timers, ...
+The memory looked like so:
+ * `0x000 - 0x200 (512 bytes)` - Interpreter private space (registers, font,
+   ...)
+ * `0x200 - 0xE9F (3232 bytes)` - CHIP-8 program
+ * `0xEA0 - 0xEFF (96 bytes)` - Stack, internal use and other variables
+ * `0xF00 - 0xFFF (256 bytes)` - Display

+As we're not in an environment were we may suffer of resource scarcity, we do not need to stick to this memory layout.
+We can enable the user to store more CHIP-8 code than he could before, we do so.

 ## Filling up the environment